 Thank you so much for the tips.
 This is a great help.
 Always striving to improve them.posted over 1 year ago

 I think all these tips are completely on point, but I'd also add how you edit your photos!
 Mine look a million times better once I add some curves to them.
 Do you have Photoshop?
 If you do there are a bunch of pretty curves you can add to your photos to give them a more dramatic feel.
 I actually find free ones through Pinterest :)posted over 1 year ago

 Add some curves?
 I'm not sure what you mean by this could you clarify.

 I don't have Photoshop but I am aware of some free alternatives.

-Thank you for your help.posted about 1 year ago
+Thank you for your help.posted over 1 year ago